API reference

 belonging to the access_token

-, or other locations when you make a request to Flexpa.
+when you make an API request to Flexpa.

 Wildcard in Patient Read